zhengkangjie/ESM-AA/README.md

 esm_aa, esm_aa_alphabet = esm.pretrained.esm_aa_t12_35M('path/to/checkpoint')
 ```

-## Future Releases

-We plan to release code for protein-molecular tasks soon.
-Stay tuned for updates and more functionalities!

 ## Citations <a name="citations"></a>

 If you find the models useful in your research, please cite our paper: